Kerala Blasters FC: Bengaluru FC

 The Blasters have also developed a rivalry with Karnataka-based club Bengaluru FC, which started in 2017 before Bengaluru began playing in the ISL.
 The rivalry stems from the competition between both clubs fan bases; Manjappada of the Blasters and Bengaluru's West Block Blues.
 The South Indian Derby between the Blasters and Bengaluru is often known as the Real South Indian Derby.

-Rivalry with ATK Mohun Bagan
+Rivalry with Mohun Bagan SG

-The Blasters shares an intense rivalry with the Kolkata based club ATK Mohun Bagan.
+The Blasters shares an intense rivalry with the Kolkata based club Mohun Bagan Super Giant.
 Even before the inception of Indian Super League, the states of Kerala and West Bengal had a long lasting rivalry in the Santosh Trophy.
 The club's rivalry with ATK started at the 2014 final, which ATK won in extra time.
 Both clubs once again met at the final in 2016, which the Blasters lost on penalties.
 In 2020, ATK merged with the football section of multi-sport club Mohun Bagan to form ATK Mohun Bagan.
+In 2023, Kolkata club's name was changed to Mohun Bagan Super Giant.